Stable graphs: distributions and line-breaking construction: Introduction and main results

 In \cite{Joseph14}, Joseph considers the configuration model with i.i.d.\ degrees satisfying the same conditions as us, and proves the convergence in distribution of the component sizes (\ref{eqn:convsizes}).
 (He leaves the equivalent convergence in the setting of the graph conditioned to be simple as a conjecture, but this is not hard to prove; see \cite{CKG17+} for the details.)
 The results of \cite{CKG17+} in Theorem~\ref{th:C-K+G} thus directly generalise those of Joseph.
-Dhara, van der Hofstad, van Leeuwaarden and Sen~\cite{DvdHvLS16} and Bhamidi, Dhara, van der Hofstad, and Sen~\cite{BDvdHS17} consider the component sizes and metric structure respectively in configuration models with fixed degree sequences satisfying a certain power-law condition.
+Dhara, van der Hofstad, van Leeuwaarden and Sen~\cite{DvdHvLS16} and Bhamidi, Dhara, van der Hofstad, and Sen~\cite{BDvdHS17,BhDhvdHSen2020} consider the component sizes and metric structure respectively for critical percolation on supercritical configuration models with degree sequences satisfying a certain power-law condition.
 The paper \cite{BDvdHS17} proves a metric space scaling limit, where the limit components are derived from the thinned L\'evy processes mentioned above.
-This scaling limit is proved in a somewhat weaker topology than that of \cite{CKG17+} but is much more general in scope; in particular, it includes the case of i.i.d.\ degrees with the tail behaviour we assume.
-In principle, it should be possible to view the stable graph as an appropriately annealed version of the scaling limit of \cite{BDvdHS17}.
+This scaling limit is proved in the product Gromov-weak topology, and the result is improved to a convergence in the product Gromov-Hausdorff-Prokhorov sense in \cite{BhDhvdHSen2020}.
+This result is in principle somewhat more general in scope than that of \cite{CKG17+}, in that it covers a whole family of deterministic degree sequences; however, it is restricted to the case of critical percolation on a supercritical configuration model, whereas \cite{CKG17+} applies directly to a critical configuration model.
+In principle, it should nonetheless be possible to view the stable graph as an appropriately annealed version of the scaling limit of \cite{BDvdHS17}.
 However, it is for the moment unclear how to prove independently that the two objects obtained must be the same.
-The limit spaces obtained in \cite{BDvdHS17} are \emph{a priori} much less easy to understand than ours; the advantage of our more restrictive setting is that we get very nice absolute continuity relations with the stable trees which are already well understood.
-Obtaining analogous results in the setting studied by \cite{BDvdHS17} seems much more challenging.
+The limit spaces obtained in \cite{BDvdHS17} are \emph{a priori} much less easy to understand than ours; the advantage of the i.i.d.\ setting is that we get very nice absolute continuity relations with the stable trees which are already well understood.
+Obtaining analogous results in the setting of \cite{BDvdHS17} seems much more challenging.
+(See \cite{CKG17+} for a more in-depth discussion of these issues and for a list of open problems.)